Projects

 -

-Three Ways, Normanton On Trent
+Extension, Normanton On Trent

 The proposals relate to a three-bedroom home with an existing timber barn, identified as a non-designated heritage asset.
 Plans include a two-storey wrap-around extension to provide a kitchen/diner and garden room at ground floor, with a master bedroom and ensuite above.
 The existing barn is to be replaced with a 1.5-storey timber-clad building, offering a garage/workshop on the ground floor and a self-contained annexe at first floor.